davidparker83686/student-workbook/src/reflections/wk1/quiz1.md

 # Foundations of Web Development

 **1.** In the terminal, what is the command `cd` used for?
-Change Directory
+>Change Directory

 **2.** In the terminal, what is the command `mkdir` used for?
-Make Directory
+>Make Directory

 **3.** What is the `\<html>\</html>` tag in a document?
+>.

 **4.** What does `HTML` stand for?
-Hyper Text Markup Language
+>Hyper Text Markup Language

 **5.** What Does `CSS` stand for?
-Casscading Style Sheets
+>Casscading Style Sheets